yoavben/prefect-demo/README.md

 1. Using `.submit()` instead of calling the tasks directly
 2. Using `.result()` to retrieve the values when needed

+# Q&A

-# is it possible to run a task on a dedicated infrastructure
+## is it possible to run a task on a dedicated infrastructure?

+In Prefect, tasks cannot be assigned dedicated infrastructure independently.
+Task execution occurs within the infrastructure provisioned for the entire flow run, not per-task.
+Here’s how infrastructure allocation works:

+While tasks share the flow’s infrastructure, you can use task runners to parallelize task execution within that environment

+Supported runners: `DaskTaskRunner`, `RayTaskRunner`, `ConcurrentTaskRunner`